S-CFE: Simple Counterfactual Explanations: A Simple Algorithm for Generating CFEs

 \section{A Simple Algorithm for Generating CFEs}

-There are two main issues with solving \cref{closestsparsedatacfe} in practice. \begin{enumerate} \item Setting the sparsity constraint aside for the moment, the first problem arises from the fact that the conditional distribution $q(\cdot, y)$ underlying the data $\mathcal{D}$ is often unknown.
+There are two main issues with solving \cref{closestsparsedatacfe} in practice. \begin{enumerate} \item Setting the sparsity constraint aside for the moment, the first problem arises from the fact that the conditional distribution $q(\cdot,y)$ underlying the data $\mathcal{D}$ is often unknown.
 One possible solution is to incorporate plausibility constraints based on density estimates or the LOF metric.
 Density estimators like Gaussian mixture models (GMM) or kernel density estimation (KDE) are a common approach to estimate the density for each class based on training samples (see \cref{densityestimates}).
 Then, the plausibility constraint requires the resulting CFE to lie near the data manifold by enforcing $\hat{q}_{KDE} (\boldsymbol{x},y_{cf})\geq \tau$, respectively $\hat{q}_{GMM}(\boldsymbol{x},y_{cf})\geq \tau$.
 Similarly, the LOF metric can be used, by requiring $LOF_{k,\mathcal{D}}(\boldsymbol{x}) \leq \nu$, for a user-defined threshold $\nu$.
 However, this highly non-linear constraint (either using density-based estimates or the LOF metric) results in the density estimator being highly non-convex, thus further exacerbating the known computational challenges in optimizing non-linear classifiers (e.g., NNs).
-This is why in \citep{artelt2020convex} the problem is solved only for simple linear classifiers and decision trees, leveraging linearized GMMs for plausibility, resulting in convex quadratic subproblems. \citep{tsiourvas2024manifold} on the other hand, uses LOF as a plausibility constraint and approximates the complex mixed-integer optimization (MIP) problem by considering it only for ReLU NNs, known for their piece-wise linear structure \citep{lee2018towards}, and solves the MIP only over polytopes consisting of points of the correct class. \item Enforcing the sparsity constraint in \cref{closestsparsedatacfe} through the non-smooth $\theta_0-$metric is well known to be an NP-hard problem.
-Hence, prior works, such as \citep{dhurandhar2018explanations, artelt2020convex, zhang2023density}, mostly relax the sparsity constraint to $\theta_1$ and consider the regularized version of \cref{closestsparsedatacfe}. \end{enumerate}
+This is why \cite{artelt2020convex} solve the problem only for simple linear classifiers and decision trees, leveraging linearized GMMs for plausibility, resulting in convex quadratic subproblems. \cite{tsiourvas2024manifold} on the other hand, use LOF as a plausibility constraint and approximate the complex mixed-integer optimization (MIP) problem by considering it only for ReLU NNs, known for their piece-wise linear structure \citep{lee2018towards}, and solve the MIP only over polytopes consisting of points of the correct class. \item Enforcing the sparsity constraint in \cref{closestsparsedatacfe} through the non-smooth $\theta_0-$distance is well known to be an NP-hard problem.
+Consequently, prior works of \cite{dhurandhar2018explanations, artelt2020convex} and \cite{zhang2023density}, mostly relax the sparsity constraint to $\theta_1$ and consider the regularized version of \cref{closestsparsedatacfe}. \end{enumerate}